junhual8136/apcsa-freedom-project/prep/plan.md

   -
 - [ ] Menu (deadline: 4/21)
   - [ ] start screen (deadline: 3/8)
+    - play - load the main scene
+    - help - how to play instruction
   - [ ] end screen (deadline: 3/15)
+    - go back to start button
   - [ ] pause menu (deadline: 3/23)
+    - go back to start
+    - or continue button

 #### Beyond MVP

 - [ ] Multiple levels
   - [ ] 2 more that are a bit harder than the previous
-    - moving platforms if i have time
+    - moving platforms if I have time
   - [ ] advance controls
     - create a menu that lets the user change their controls